-I am intrigued by the number of people wishing to see the cannons & by their constant disappointment at being unable to locate them when using any of the guidebooks.
+I am intrigued by the number of people wishing to see the cannons and by their constant disappointment at being unable to locate them when using any of the guidebooks.

-Those wishing to see the cannons – 8 in total – should be aware of the following:
+Those wishing to see the cannons, which are 8 in total, should be aware of the following:

-- Four (4) cannons can be reached by 4×4 (high ground clearance/’nobbly’ tyred) 2 others require a longish but relatively level walk, whilst the 2 cannons at Matira being set in thick jungle high up in the mountainside are extremely difficult to locate & involve a strenuous climb.
+- Four (4) cannons can be reached by 4×4 (high ground clearance/’nobbly’ tyred) 2 others require a longish but relatively level walk.
+The 2 cannons at Matira, being set in thick jungle high up in the mountainside, are extremely difficult to locate and involve a strenuous climb.

-- The advantages of a guided tour are – relative comfort, an experienced driver & (with a good guide) an informed insight into the history & significance of the sites that you are visiting.
+- The advantages of a guided tour are that with relative comfort, an experienced driver (with a good guide) can offer an informed insight into the history (WW2) and the significance of the sites that you are visiting.

-- The downside – often unknown to visitors – is that the cannons are on private property & to reach them the permission of the land owners is required with the result that most tours will in all likelihood take you to 4 cannons only.
+- The downside – often unknown to visitors – is that the cannons are on private property & to reach them, the permission of the landowners is required.
+This often means that most tours will, in all likelihood, will take you to 4 cannons only.

-- The only way to see 6 of the cannons (excluding those at Matira) is to organise a special tour separately or to independently drive, motorcycle, bicycle or whatever between the sites & then climb to the cannons by foot.
-You too, of course, will be crossing private property so be prepared to ask permission – I have never seen or heard of such politeness being refused (see below).
+- The only way to see 6 of the cannons (excluding those at Matira) is to organize a special tour separately or to independently drive, motorcycle, or bicycle between the sites then climb to the cannons by foot.
+This means you’re crossing into private property, so be prepared to ask permission.
+However, I have never seen or heard of such politeness being refused (see below).

-The Americans left behind 8 cannons after WWII – Navy 7-inch built in 1907, each individually numbered & with a range of around 9,500m:
+The Americans left behind 8 cannons after WWII – Navy 7-inch built in 1907, each individually numbered and with a range of around 9,500m:

-Heading north out of Vaitape some 150-200m past the deep-water, cargo vessel quay of Farepiti you’ll find a larger electricity pole beside which is an uneven track running towards the hillside as photographed below:
+Head north out of Vaitape some 150-200m past the deep-water cargo vessel quay of Farepiti.
+You’ll find a larger electricity pole beside which is an uneven track running towards the hillside as photographed below:

 The 2 cannons, the first overlooking Motu Tapu & the pass into Bora Bora, the second looking across to the Pearl Beach Resort on Motu Tevairoa (a 4 year old in the second photo who climbed by foot to the top without a problem & was delighted by what he found):